spatie/spatie.be/resources/views/front/pages/guidelines/pages/security.md

 - All passwords should be unique, no password may be reused
 - Two-factor authentication (via 1Password) should be used if a service provides that

+## GitHub

+All commits should be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+Here are the steps to [set it up using 1Password](https://blog.1password.com/git-commit-signing/).

 ## Applications

 - All HTTP traffic should be sent over SSL